Xeavin/The-Insurgents-Graveyard/README.md

-# The Insurgent's Graveyard v1.3.0
+# The Insurgent's Graveyard
 A collection of FFXII scripts that were either requested and created for others, or are too niche to be included in any of my other mods.

 ## Scripts
 The following features are available both as a LUA script (Steam) and as a cheat table (Steam/Microsoft Store).
 The former works automatically once installed where as the latter needs to be run manually after every game launch.
 Choose whatever works best for you.

 ### Always Spawn Treasures
-Treasure always spawn, no matter their spawn chance or uniqueness.
+Treasure always spawn, no matter their spawn chance or uniqueness (configurable).

 ### Always Steal Everything
-Stealing is always successful and includes all items.
-However, it is still limited to once per foe.
-For continuous stealing, you can use the *Unlimited Stealable Foe Items* feature of [The Insurgent's Bountiful Bundle](https://www.nexusmods.com/finalfantasy12/mods/185)
+Stealing is always successful, includes all items, but is still limited to once per foe.
+For continuous stealing, you can use the **Unlimited Stealable Foe Items** feature of [The Insurgent's Bountiful Bundle](https://www.nexusmods.com/finalfantasy12/mods/185)

 ### Fixed MP Regeneration
 Multiplies the number of steps necessary to gain 1 MP by the speed mode multiplier.
 So it is no longer possible to exploit the speed-mode by running around in circles to regain a lot of MP.